-Registration of Students: The NSO is open to the students of classes 1 to 12.
+Registration of Students: The SOF NSO is open to the students of classes 1 to 12.
 Prospectus containing the Registration forms are sent to all schools registered with SOF.
-Schools not registered may also request for prospectus by sending an e-mail at firstname.lastname@example.org/phone call.
+Schools not registered may also request for prospectus by sending an e-mail at email@example.com/ phone call.
 Schools must return the registration forms to SOF, duly filled in and complete in all respects by the due date.

 Foundation will register the applicant school and the students and dispatch question papers and guidelines for conducting the examination.
-Principals / teachers may please note that any school can be registered as a center for NSO.
+Principals/teachers may please note that any school can be registered as a center for SOF NSO.
 No fee is required from the institution to become a registered examination centre.
-A minimum of 10 students need to be registered from each school for NSO.
+A minimum of 10 students need to be registered from each school for SOF NSO.

-The NSO is conducted on two dates for Level 1.
-Each school may select a date for conducting the NSO as per its convenience.
+The SOF NSO is conducted on 2 dates for Level 1.
+Each school may select a date for conducting the SOF NSO as per its convenience.
 Each date of exam has a separate question paper.
-Change of date for conducting the NSO is not permitted.
+Change of date for conducting the SOF NSO is not permitted.

 Students should register through their respective schools only.
 Individual registrations by students are not accepted.

-The National Science Olympiad is conducted at two levels:
+The SOF National Science Olympiad is conducted at two levels:

 Level 1: The first level of the test is organized in the respective schools of the participants during school hours.